How hard is it to verify a classical shadow?: Introduction

 To begin, we define $\CSVhkp$ as CSV for the HKP protocol instantiated with \emph{local} Clifford measurements (\Cref{def:hkpcsv}); roughly, the elements of $S$ are $n$-bit strings, conjugated by Pauli strings in $\set{X,Y,Z}^n$, and the observables are $k$-local Pauli strings for $k\in O(1)$.
 We show the following statement.

-\begin{theorem}[Informal; see \Cref{prop:ObsCon_{poly}-in-QMAplus}, \Cref{cor:CSVHKP}] $\CSVhkp$ is $\QMA$-complete, even for $6$-local observables on a spatially sparse hypergraph. \end{theorem} In words, deciding if a given HKP classical shadow based on local Clifford measurements is valid is intractable, even when the observables are $6$-local and essentially arranged on a line (formally on a spatially sparse hypergraph (in the sense of Ref.\ \cite{oliveirarobertoComplexityQuantumSpin2008}; \Cref{def:sparse})).
+\begin{theorem}[Informal; see \Cref{cor:CSVHKPisQMAcomplete}] $\CSVhkp$ is $\QMA$-complete, even for $6$-local observables on a spatially sparse hypergraph. \end{theorem} In words, deciding if a given HKP classical shadow based on local Clifford measurements is valid is intractable, even when the observables are $6$-local and essentially arranged on a line (formally on a spatially sparse hypergraph (in the sense of Ref.\ \cite{oliveirarobertoComplexityQuantumSpin2008}; \Cref{def:sparse})).
 Specifically, the hardness construction may be viewed as 1D nearest-neighbor on qudits of dimension $8$.
 Each qudit is then decomposed into $3$ qubits, and neighboring pairs of qudits $(q_i,q_{i+1})$ have a $6$-local observable acting jointly on their constituent qubits.

-Defining $\CSVmyz$ (\Cref{def:csvmyz}) analogously for MYZ on odd prime local dimensions $d$, we next show: \begin{theorem}[Informal; see \Cref{prop:ObsCon_{poly}-in-QMAplus}, \Cref{cor:CSVMYZ}] $\CSVmyz$ is $\QMA$-complete for odd prime local dimension $d\geq 11$, even for $2$-local nearest-neighbor observables on a line. \end{theorem} Here, since we are allowed to work with larger $d$, we cleanly obtain hardness with all observables acting on pairs of nearest neighbor qudits $(q_i,q_{i+1})$.
+Defining $\CSVmyz$ (\Cref{def:csvmyz}) analogously for MYZ on odd prime local dimensions $d$, we next show: \begin{theorem}[Informal; see \Cref{cor:CSVMYZisQMAcomplete}] $\CSVmyz$ is $\QMA$-complete for a fixed odd prime local dimension $d\geq 11$, even for $2$-local nearest-neighbor observables on a line. \end{theorem} Here, since we are allowed to work with larger $d$, we cleanly obtain hardness with all observables acting on pairs of nearest neighbor qudits $(q_i,q_{i+1})$.